M4thi4s/mapbox-offline-satellite-downloader-android/README.md

 Upon launching the application, the offline download process will begin.
 Once the download is complete, a button will appear to load the map corresponding to the defined offline region.
 The region is defined using a polygon, and the offline tile download spans from zoom level 1 to 22.

+## BUG
+### Black Map

+If you encounter a black map when loading the offline region, it might be related to the pixelRatio setting in the offline region definition.
+The pixelRatio parameter adjusts the scale of the downloaded map tiles based on the device's screen resolution:

+    Standard Displays: A pixelRatio of 1.0 is typically sufficient.
+    High-Resolution Displays: Increasing the value to 2.0 may be necessary to render the tiles correctly.

+If the display shows a black screen, try adjusting the pixelRatio value in file "MainActivity.kt".

 ## Credits

 **Author**: Mathias Nocet